 Primary Academic Program: Master of Arts in Teaching Program

-Biography:Michael Sadowski, Interim Dean of Graduate Studies, also serves as Director of Inclusive Pedagogy and Curriculum in the Dean’s Office and Associate Professor in the Master of Arts in Teaching Program.
+Biography:Michael Sadowski is Associate Dean of the College and Associate Professor in the Master of Arts in Teaching Program.
 He teaches courses in youth identity development in the MAT program and LGBTQ+ issues in U.S. education in the Human Rights Program.
 In addition to Bard, Michael has been an instructor at the Harvard Graduate School of Education, where he completed his doctorate, and was a visiting professor at Stanford University in 2016-17.

 Michael has published extensively on the issues affecting LGBTQ+ students, immigrant students, and adolescents more broadly.
 His 2016 book Safe Is Not Enough was featured by NPR and was cited by GLSEN founder Kevin Jennings as “the most important book written on LGBTQ issues in education in my lifetime.”
 His other books include In a Queer Voice: Journeys of Resilience from Adolescence to Adulthood (Temple University Press, 2013), based on a seven-year longitudinal interview study, Portraits of Promise: Voices of Successful Immigrant Students (Harvard Education Press, 2013), and the edited volume Adolescents at School (Harvard Education Press, 2020), now in its third edition and used in teacher education programs around the country and abroad.

 He also is the editor of the Youth Development and Education book series for Harvard Education Press and was editor of the Harvard Education Letter, for which he won a National Press Club Award.
 Michael is also a creative nonfiction writer.
-His memoir, Men I’ve Never Been, was shortlisted pre-publication for the William Faulkner–William Wisdom Award for Nonfiction and will be released in spring 2021 as part of the Living Out series by the University of Wisconsin Press.
+His memoir, Men I’ve Never Been, was shortlisted for the William Faulkner–William Wisdom Award for Nonfiction and was named one of the 30 Best Gay and Lesbian Books of All Time by Book Authority.

 BS, Northwestern University; EdM, EdD, Harvard University.